Konik: Breeding centres and nature reserves

-Koniks today are bred either in barns or open reserves and under human guidance.
+Koniks today are bred either in stables or open reserves and under human guidance.
 The Konik was bred for a larger shoulder height in past decades, to improve its value as a working horse.
 A more graceful appearance, especially of the head, was established, as well.
 Black and sorrel horses have been largely selected out, but still appear on occasion, as do white markings.
-The simultaneous management of Koniks in both barns and reserves made it possible to compare the health and behaviour of the horses under different circumstances.
-For example, hoof diseases and hay allergies are more common in Koniks raised in barns than in reserves.
+The simultaneous management of Koniks in both stables and reserves made it possible to compare the health and behaviour of the horses under different circumstances.
+For example, hoof diseases and hay allergies are more common in Koniks raised in stables than in reserves.

 In Poland, Koniks currently live on nature reserves at Popielno, Roztocze National Park, Stobnica Research Station of the University of Life Sciences in Poznań.
 They are bred in controlled conditions at a state stud at Popielno, Sieraków.
 Private breeders currently own 310 mares and 90 stallions; the state studs own 120 mares and 50 stallions.

 Oostvaardersplassen, the Netherlands

 As it is claimed to phenotypically resemble the extinct tarpan, the Konik has also been introduced into nature reserves in other nations.
 The Netherlands has multiple natural reserves spread over the country with (semi-)feral Konik horses.
 One of the first places were the Konik horse was introduced was the Oostvaardersplassen reserve, where the biggest herd of free-ranging feral Konik horses lives in the world.
 In 1983, 20 Konik horses were introduced in the reserve, but due to the fact that the horses have no natural predator in the reserve, the population increased rapidly and at a faster rate than was expected.
 The horses in the reserve are feral and by Dutch law it is prohibited to feed them or to interfere in their population size.
 In 2011 the herd consisted of 1150 Konik horses and in November 2017 this number reduced to 1050 horses, while the area of the reserve is meant for a maximum population of approximately 300 horses in order for the natural reserve to provide the horses with enough food.
 This overpopulation and harsh winters led to the starvation and death of many horses in the reserve, with a peak of 30% of the population in the winter of 2012-2013.
-The Dutch citizens were outraged by the neglecting approach of Staatsbosbeheer, and a debate about possible alterations of the laws on interferance with feral animal populations in Dutch reserves started.
-In 2019 a few hundred horses got transported to reserves in Spain and Belarus.
+The Dutch citizens were outraged by the neglecting approach of Staatsbosbeheer, and a debate about possible alterations of the laws on interference with feral animal populations in Dutch reserves started.
+In 2019, a few hundred horses got transported to reserves in Spain and Belarus.
 However, the population still continues to increase and as of October 2020 the Oostvaardersplassen reserve was home to 540 Konik horses, while there are no other reserves left to transport the horses to.
 In order to control the population size, the Province of Flevoland is considering to administer anticonception to the Konik horses.
-Furhermore, around 200 Konik horses were brought to slaughter in 2021.
+Furthermore, around 200 Konik horses were brought to slaughter in 2021.